-Along with this dislocation, Vancouver police and City Hall have begun criminalizing the poor through a project called 'Civil City', which aims at cleaning up Vancouver streets in preparation for 2010, through primarily 'lawand-order' measures to combat homelessness, panhandling, and drug use.
+Along with this dislocation, Vancouver police and City Hall have begun criminalizing the poor through a project called 'Civil City', which aims at cleaning up Vancouver streets in preparation for 2010, through primarily 'law-and-order' measures to combat homelessness, panhandling, and drug use.

 For the Olympics themselves, some 10,000 police, soldiers and security personnel are to be deployed.
 In March 2007, the Vancouver Police also unveiled plans to have 2 armoured vehicles by 2010.
-Already, anti-Olympics protests have been met with large the stage and grabbed the mic, shouting "Fuck 2010!
-Fuck deployments of police, including horse-mounted cops, riot your Corporate Circus!" before being arrested. cops, Emergency Response Teams, dog teams, and Protesters, including members of the Native Youth helicopters. tracts of land have been destroyed for the expansion or construction of highways, roads, ski resorts, & Olympic venues.
-Billions of 'public' money are also being spent on new bridges, port facilities, railways, as well as urban transit. transportation & other infrastructure in preparation for the games.
+Already, anti-Olympics protests have been met with large deployments of police, including horse-mounted cops, riot cops, Emergency Response Teams, dog teams, and helicopters.

+Despite being promoted as the 'Green Olympics', large tracts of land have been destroyed for the expansion or construction of highways, roads, ski resorts, & Olympic venues.
+Billions of 'public' money are also being spent on new bridges, port facilities, railways, as well as urban transit.

+Most of this work is directly linked to 2010, to improve transportation & other infrastructure in preparation for the games.
 Some of it forms part of a larger strategy aimed at capitalizing on 2010 and related tourism and trade, especially with Asia-Pacific (the International Trade & Investment to 2010 Strategy, as well as the Asia-Pacific Gateway project).